bigphu/study-buddy/README.md

 # 🏫 Study Buddy

-I took the role as a fullstack developer in several key areas across the entire development cycle in this project.
+I took the role as a **fullstack developer** in several key areas across the entire development cycle in this project.

-In particular, I am responsible for the website **UI/UX design** using Figma, focusing on creating an intuitive, student-friendly layout.
+In particular, I am responsible for the website **UI/UX design** using **Figma**, focusing on creating an intuitive, student-friendly layout.

-Said design was brought to life by implementing a fully functional, responsive frontend utilizing the ReactJS framework.
+Said design was brought to life by implementing a **fully functional, responsive frontend** utilizing the **ReactJS** framework.

-Finally, I contributed to the architecture and development of the backend API using **ExpressJS**, ensuring seamless and efficient data flow between the client and server.
+Finally, I contributed to the architecture and development of the **backend API** using **ExpressJS**, ensuring seamless and efficient data flow between the client and server.

 ## 🪟 Project Overview